AceCentre/MorseWriter/README.markdown

 *   Press go
 *   Minimise the black debug window.
 NB: If you close it you are closing the app.
 *   Note that all normal key entry is now disabled.
 To halt the script use a mouse to navigate to the system tray icon and quit the app

+**Tips for first use**

+* Open up the code chart document or print it!
+* Use notepad to test your typing skills
+* To get used to typing you have to first get used to the speed of things.
+Just try a e and a t for starters.

 **Issues:**